Wuzhen Ancient Town

 2. Star-Rated Hotels

-3. Boutique Hotel
+3. Boutique Hotels

-Other Ancient Towns in China
+Other Ancient Towns around Shanghai

-You may get confused with which water town is the best to go if you are first time to visit, so we list all the water towns with detailed information for your inspiration:
+You may get confused about which water town is the best to go to if you are the first time to visit, so we list all the water towns with detailed information for your inspiration: